 Optio Collaboration Tables were introduced.
 These mobile collaboration tables with standard cut-out available from major manufacturers.

-Spectrum celebrates over 45 years of building innovative and high-value products and services for diverse markets.
+Spectrum has been building innovative and high-value products and services for diverse markets, since 1968.
 Spectrum’s commitment to customers has never been stronger and the excitement for new markets and products will lead us into the future.